quii/learn-go-with-tests/databases.md

 The `up` migrations are in the correct order, by grace of `ioutil.Readall`.
 But we should implement it explicitly, as the API for `ioutil.Readall` is not in our control, and may change and break our application.

-## Write the minimal amount of code to make it pass
+## Write enough code to make it pass

 It's a matter of using the [`sort`](https://golang.org/pkg/sort) package to sort the `files` returned by `ioutil.ReadAll`.
 Specifically, [`sort.SliceStable`](https://golang.org/pkg/sort/#SliceStable).
 Recall that our order is implemented by the filename, we need to use `file.Name()` inside our sorting functions